magento/devdocs/src/cloud/project/user-admin.md

 1. Click **Verify and save**.

-   After the account configuration update completes, Magento sends an email to the address on the account to notify about the configuration change.
+   After the account configuration update completes, Magento sends an email to the address on the account to notify the user about the configuration change.

 1. Optional.
 Enable _Trusted browser_ settings to cache the authentication code in the browser for 30 days.